 Accessory Use.
-A use that is customarily incidental, related and clearly subordinate to a primary use on the same parcel and which does not alter the primary use, nor serve property other than the parcel where the primary use is located.
+A use that is customarily incidental-related and clearly subordinate in area, extent, and purpose to a primary use on the same parcel and which does not alter the primary use. nor serve property other than the parcel where the primary use is located.